 Fulfilling our aims and objectives to support lion conservation we were delighted to donate towards a third conservation partner in December 2019 and we sent off a donation of £2587.83 ($3278) to aid lion conservation efforts.
-We were able to complete this donation with the financial help of our zoo partners and our supporters.
+This was to go towards our conservation strategy focus area for young dispersing male lions and would go towards a GPS collar as part of our Future Kings Project.
+We were able to complete this donation with the financial help of our brilliant zoo partners and our supporters.
 Please click here for their website.

 Who are Kope Lion?